psychemedia/island-storynotes/three-little-pigs.md

 with it Presently came along a wolf, and knocked at the door, and said :

-"Little pig, littk pig, let me come in."
+"Little pig, little pig, let me come in."

 To which the pig answered :